nemozak1/OBP-OIDC/LOGO-CONFIGURATION.md

 - ✅ Accessibility support with alt text
 - ✅ Can be customized or disabled via environment variables
 - ✅ Automatic image scaling
+- ✅ Clickable logo that links back to calling application origin